Jus-Be/orin-ayo/USER-GUIDE.md

 - Install it as a browser extension for Google Chrome and Microsoft Edge from https://chromewebstore.google.com/detail/orinayo/mhnemaeacdgnkmoibfeodelijegakklp
 - On Windows 10+ desktops, download orinayo.exe and run it directly from a desktop.
 It loads the above web page using webview2.
 See https://github.com/jchv/go-webview2.
 If you are using Windows 10+, the WebView2 runtime should already be installed.
 If you don't have it installed, you can download and install a copy from Microsoft's website - https://developer.microsoft.com/en-us/microsoft-edge/webview2/

+# Description
+To use the application, you select a number of features you need, click on an action and watch the status display.
+For example, select web audio as your arranger type, select a web audio chord loop, click on play and watch the chords being displayed as you press the buttons of your guitar controller.

+To prevent un-desired results, make sure that unused and uneeded features are set to **NOT USED*

+The application views are roughly divided into three sections.
+- Feature Selections
+- Action buttons
+- Status displays

 ## Desktop View
 <img src=https://jus-be.github.io/orinayo/assets/screenshots/orinayo_desktop.svg />